Today's Articles

 The United States of Africa, a story

 *On this date in 1924, we celebrate the United States of Africa.
-This is a proposed Pan-African-based concept of a federation of some or all of the 54 sovereign states and two disputed states on the continent of Africa.
+This is a proposed Pan-African concept of a federation comprising some or all of the continent's 54 sovereign states, as well as two disputed states.
 The idea of a multinational unifying African state has been compared to various medieval African empires, including the Ethiopian Empire, the Ghana Empire, the Mali Empire, the Songhai Empire, the Benin Empire, the Kanem Empire, and other nation-states.

 In February 2009, upon being elected chairman of the 53-nation African Union in Ethiopia, Libya’s Muammar Gaddafi told the assembled African leaders: "I shall continue to insist that our sovereign countries work to achieve the United States of Africa."
 The BBC reported that Gaddafi had proposed "a single African military force, a single currency, and a single passport for Africans to move freely around the continent".
 Other African leaders stated they would study the proposal's implications and re-discuss it in May 2009.
-The focus for developing the United States of Africa so far has been building subdivisions of Africa - the proposed East African Federation can be seen as an example of this.
-Former President of Senegal, Abdoulaye Wade, had indicated that the United States of Africa could exist as early as 2017.
+The focus on developing the United States of Africa so far has been on building subdivisions of Africa; the proposed East African Federation can be seen as an example of this.
+Former Senegalese President Abdoulaye Wade had indicated that the United States of Africa could exist as early as 2017.
 The African Union, by contrast, has set itself the task of building a "united and integrated" Africa by 2025.

-Gaddafi had also indicated that the proposed federation might extend as far west as the Caribbean: Haiti, Jamaica, the Dominican Republic, the Bahamas, and other islands featuring a large African diaspora may be invited to join.
-Gaddafi also received criticism for his involvement in the movement and lack of support for the idea from other African leaders.
+Gaddafi had also indicated that the proposed federation might extend as far west as the Caribbean, with Haiti, Jamaica, the Dominican Republic, the Bahamas, and other islands featuring a large African diaspora may be invited to join.
+Gaddafi also received criticism for his involvement in the movement and a lack of support from other African leaders for the idea.
 A week before Gaddafi's death during the Libyan Civil War, South African President Jacob Zuma expressed relief at the regime's downfall, complaining that Gaddafi had been "intimidating" many African heads of state and government to gain influence throughout the continent and suggesting that the African Union will function better without Gaddafi and his repeated proposals for a unitary African government.
 Gaddafi was ultimately killed during the Battle of Sirte in October 2011.
-While some regard the project to have died with him, Robert Mugabe expressed interest in reviving the project.
+While some regard the project as having died with him, Robert Mugabe has expressed interest in reviving it.
 Following the 2017 Zimbabwean coup d'état, Mugabe resigned as President.
 In September 2019, Mugabe died.

 National Views

-The nations of Eritrea, GhanaSenegal, and Zimbabwe have supported an African federation.
+The nations of Eritrea, GhanaSenegal, and Zimbabwe have supported the establishment of an African federation.
 Others, such as South AfricaKenya, and Nigeria, have been more skeptical, feeling that the continent is not ready for integration.
-North African countries such as AlgeriaMorocco, Egypt, Tunisia, and post-revolution Libya have traditionally identified more with rival ideologies like Arab nationalism, Berberian, and Islamism.
+North African countries such as AlgeriaMorocco, Egypt, Tunisia, and post-revolutionary Libya have traditionally identified more with rival ideologies, including Arab nationalism, Berberism, and Islamism.
 They have shown less interest in the idea.
-Doubts have been raised about whether the goal of a unified Africa can ever be achieved while ongoing problems of conflict and poverty persist throughout the continent.
+Doubts have been raised about whether the goal of a unified Africa can ever be achieved, given the ongoing problems of conflict and poverty that persist throughout the continent.

 Demographics

-The proposed federation would have the largest total territory of any state, exceeding the Russian Federation.
+The proposed federation would have the most extensive total territory of any state, surpassing that of the Russian Federation.
 It would also be the third most populous state after China and India, with a population speaking an estimated 2,000 languages.

 New Poem Each Day